jgonfsbl/nomad-consul-vault/README.md

 WantedBy=multi-user.target
 ```

-Then, some folders needs to be created on a shared folder, i.e. on a NFS mount.
+Then, some folders needs to be created on local mount.
 This directory structure needs to reflect following directory tree:

 ```
 root@node1:/opt/nomad# tree ./